vpKumaravel/vpkumaravel.github.io/02_projects.md

 **Performance-efficient EEG Channel Reduction using Knowledge Distillation framework**

+Reducing the number of EEG channels can enhance the ecological validity of studies but often leads to decreased performance in machine learning algorithms used for downstream analysis.
+In this project, in collaboration with researchers from EPFL (Switzerland), we developed a Knowledge Distillation-based framework for EEG channel reduction that preserves the performance achieved with all EEG channels.

 **Deep-Learning based projects**
 1. Attempted to train a DL classifier to detect EEG bad channels (together with a Master thesis student) - see [here](https://ieeexplore.ieee.org/document/9672305) for the paper.
 2. Interpreted a DL classifier why/how models find noisy EEG channels (together with Mr. Francesco Paissan, FBK, Italy) - see [here](https://ieeexplore.ieee.org/document/9881381) for the paper.